 Salesforce, known for its cloud-based customer relationship management (CRM) solutions, outlined its strategic plans for Nigeria following Ebere’s appointment.
-The company emphasized that hiring Ebere as the business development lead is the first step in setting up a physical location in Nigeria, underscoring the significance of the Nigerian market to its global strategy.
+The company emphasized that hiring Ebere as the Business Development Lead is the initial step, underscoring the importance of the Nigerian market to its global strategy.
+However, according to Salesforce, “there are no immediate plans to establish a physical office in the country.”

 This development comes on the heels of Salesforce’s decision to reduce its global workforce four months ago, a move aimed at streamlining operations, optimizing its structure, and driving growth.
 Earlier in 2024, the company had also implemented job cuts, affecting 10% of its global workforce, with a significant impact on employees in Ireland.
 These layoffs were part of a broader trend of major tech layoffs worldwide.